-Skin conditions are common in children when they are growing up, this is because their skin is still sensitive and is building its defence against the bacteria around it.
-Most skin conditions can cause irritability and discomfort depending on where they afflict the child.
+Skin conditions are common in children when they are growing up because their skin is still sensitive and is building its defence against the bacteria around it.
+Most skin conditions can cause irritability and discomfort, depending on where they afflict the child.
 Dandruff is a skin condition that affects your child’s scalp.
-This is one of the most common and wide-spread infections kids can get.
+This is one of the most common and widespread infections kids can get.

-Dandruff is a mild form of a skin condition known as seborrhoea dermatitis.
-This involves the scaling of the skin on the scalp and sometimes even the eyebrow and eyelashes.
-The skin scales and then flakes appear as tiny white flakes.
+Dandruff is a mild form of a skin condition, also known as seborrhoea dermatitis.
+It involves the scaling of the skin on the scalp and, sometimes, even the eyebrows and eyelashes.
+The skin scales and causes tiny, white flakes.
 While dandruff is harmless, it can cause itching and redness.
-If dandruff is left untreated, it could cause hair fall.
-Ensure you visit a doctor if there is extreme excessive hair fall on your child, as other conditions are also known to show the same symptoms.
+If left untreated, it can cause hair fall.
+Make it a point to visit your doctor if you see dandruff or excessive hair fall in your child, as other conditions can also cause the same symptoms.
 One such condition is lice infestation in children.
-While there are several over-the-counter remedies available to treat dandruff, it is advisable to seek medical advice picking one, as some treatments may cause allergic reactions in children.
+While there are several over-the-counter remedies available to treat dandruff, it is advisable to seek medical help as some treatments may cause allergic reactions in children.

 Causes of Dandruff in Babies

-There are many reasons why your baby has dandruff.
+There are many reasons why your baby can develop dandruff.
 These include:

-- Over Shampooing: Using too much shampoo can result in all the natural oils in the scalp being stripped away.
-This causes the skin to dry out which in turn results in dandruff.
-Sometimes, it is even possible for dermatitis to occur due to the effect of chemicals on the skin.
+Using too much shampoo can result in all the natural oils in the scalp getting stripped away.
+This causes the skin to dry out, which then results in dandruff.
+Sometimes, it is possible for dermatitis to occur also due to the effect of chemicals on the skin.

-- Not Shampooing Enough: It is very important to maintain the hygiene of the scalp as it can accumulate dead skin, dirt, and oils very quickly which can lead to dandruff.
+It is very important to maintain the hygiene of the scalp as it can accumulate dead skin, dirt, and oils very quickly, which can lead to dandruff.

-- Skin Conditions: Certain skin conditions result in dandruff.
-These include eczema and psoriasis.
+Certain skin conditions like eczema and psoriasis result in dandruff.

-- Humidity: A lack of humidity especially in the winter months could result in the scalp drying out.
+The lack of humidity, especially in the winter months, could result in the scalp drying out.

-- Oily Scalp: All scalps produce oil to keep the skin moisturized and healthy.
-However, if the oil production is excessive, then it can cause dandruff.
+All scalps produce oil to keep the skin moisturized and healthy.
+However, if the oil production is excessive, it can cause dandruff.